Time and a Word: Release and reception

 Yes premiered most of Time and a Word during their two solo concerts at the Queen Elizabeth Hall in London, on 21 and 22 March 1970.
 For the second half, they played songs from the album with a twenty-piece orchestra led by Tony Cox.
 Anderson later considered the shows a failure, due to a lack of rehearsal time and a poor sound system.
 To record the orchestra, microphones were left dangling above the players using coat hangers.
 Banks thought the experiment was a "daft idea".
 Nevertheless, Chris Welch wrote a positive review in Melody Maker noting that despite the amplification problems, the "musical break-through" reaction from the audience suggested to him that the group had "arrived".
 The shows were the last in which Yes performed with an orchestra, until the 2001 Symphonic Tour to support their nineteenth studio album Magnification, which also featured orchestral arrangements.

 Tensions within the band increased, and just after the album's recording was completed in early 1970, Banks was asked to leave.
-Steve Howe would join the line-up, as a replacement, that June.
+Steve Howe would join the line-up as a replacement that June.

 Following the UK release of Time and a Word in July 1970, the album became the group's first to enter the UK Albums Chart, with a peak at number 45.
 Its US release followed in November 1970.
 Two singles were released: "Time and a Word" in March 1970 and "Sweet Dreams" in June 1970.
 The album sold no more copies than did the debut album Yes, which led management at Atlantic to consider dropping the band from the label.
 Carson managed to convince them to withdraw the notice, by which time the band had recruited Howe and secured Brian Lane as their new manager.

 The album received a mixed reception.
 It received an enthusiastic review by Roy Carr in New Musical Express in August 1970, which hailed it as one of the best releases of the year.
 To the reviewer, its material was "mentally exhilarating", and "No Opportunity Necessary, No Experience Needed" set the standard and mood of the remaining seven tracks.
 Cox's arrangements were praised, which blended well with the group's ability "to perform intricate and highly complex ensemble passages with meticulous dexterity and precision".
-The review credited the band's instrumental strength from Squire's "identifiable" bass playing, which created a "formidable" rhythm section when paired with Bruford's "expertise" drumming.
+The review credited the band's instrumental strength from Squire's "identifiable" bass playing, which created a "formidable" rhythm section when paired with Bruford's "expertise" with drumming.

+In an October interview with Beat Instrumental, Bruford expressed his approval of Time and a Word, believing that it was an improvement over their self-titled debut.
+He described the album as more cohesive and felt that the songs "rock[ed] more".